How to Wire a 50A, NEMA 14-50 Heavy-Duty EV Receptacle?

 For charging while parked, every S model includes a 20-foot-long mobile connector with a set of adapters and standard electrical outlets.
-The NEMA 14-50 is one of the best adapters, ensuring the best charging experience with the mobile connector when used with NEMA 14-50 receptacles and outlets.
+The NEMA 14-50 is one of the best adapters, which ensures the best charging experience with the mobile connector when used with NEMA 14-50 receptacles and outlets.

 Good to Know: